 The most common problem diagnosed by small animal veterinarians is periodontal or dental disease.
 80% of all dogs and cats over 2-3 years old suffer from this problem and require treatment.
 After we determine your pet's degree of periodontal disease, we will formulate a plan.
 It may be as simple as daily tooth brushing, or we may advise a dental cleaning, which requires general anesthesia.

-To help ensure a safe anesthesia for your pet, our doctors will do a comprehensive physical exam and pre-anesthetic bloodwork.
+To help ensure safe anesthesia for your pet, our doctors will do a comprehensive physical exam and pre-anesthetic bloodwork.
 If all looks good, we will schedule a customized dental cleaning.
-As with all our anesthetic patients, your pet will be constantly monitored, receive IV fluids to support circulation and their pain management issues are addressed.
-The doctor evaluates each tooth, surrounding gums and oral tissue checking for any abnormalities such as loose or cracked teeth, abscesses, gingival pockets or abnormal growths.
-Our digital dental x ray machine allows us to visualize structures under the gum line such as tooth roots and bone.
+As with all our anesthetic patients, your pet will be constantly monitored, receive IV fluids to support circulation, and their pain management issues are addressed.
+The doctor evaluates each tooth, surrounding gums, and oral tissue, checking for any abnormalities such as loose or cracked teeth, abscesses, gingival pockets, or abnormal growths.
+Our digital dental x-ray machine allows us to visualize structures under the gum line, such as tooth roots and bone.

 After a thorough exam, we will know if any further procedures are necessary, such as an extraction.
 The application of an anti-plaque substance is then generally applied to strengthen the teeth as well as help decrease plaque buildup.
 Home dental care is critical; we will teach you how to care for your pet's teeth between dental visits.
 Daily care is important, and we have all the supplies to get you started.